ansible/ansible/docsite/rst/common_return_values.rst

 .. contents:: Topics

 Ansible modules normally return a data structure that can be registered into a variable, or seen directly when using the `ansible` program as output.
+Here we document the values common to all modules, each module can optionally document it's own unique returns.
+If these docs exist they will be visible through ansible-doc and https://docs.ansible.com.

 .. _facts: